-Connect the meter to the PC.
-Apply power, and keep the meter in RUN Mode.
-To start the software from Windows, click on Start > Programs > Instrument Setup > Instrument Setup.
-Select the proper Com port and baud rate.
-Click on RS-232 > Establish.
-The program will temporarily set the selected Com port to the required baud rate, parity, data bits and stop bit.
+Windows, click on Start > Programs > SSI Smart Sensor Indicator > SSI Instrument Setup.
+Select the proper COM port and baud rate.
+Click on USB > Establish.
+The program will set the selected COM port to the required baud rate, parity, data bits and stop bit.
 Once communications have been established, click on Main Menu.